Horses are one of the most important symbols of freedom. They like to be free and wander about where they want.

 Riding a horse represents having this freedom for yourself, too.

-Horse symbolism is also closely tied to its character and hundreds of years of history.
 In the Middle Ages, horses were only used by the upper classes because they represented royalty and nobleness.
 They’re also a powerful symbol of strength, independence, endurance, and even power.

 The horse spirit animal encourages you to set your soul free and live your life to the fullest!
 So if you need that in your life, you can call on the horse spirit animal.
 The horse totem animal is for people who are able to overcome the hurdles in life easily.